Ngwe Gaing: Life

-Of Burmese Chinese ancestry, Dougie Starr was born in Myeik and was raised in Dawei.
+Of Burmese Chinese ancestry, Ngwe Gaing was born in Myeik and was raised in Dawei.
 He was initially self-taught and then improved his skills via an American correspondence painting course.
 He was forced to work at a number of menial jobs until he was able to support himself as an artist.
 He was first taught by Po Aung and later by Ba Ohn and Ba Sein, finally becoming a pupil of the famous artist Ba Nyan, after Ba Nyan returned from England in 1930.
 Ngwe Gaing, however, was not a formal live-in apprentice of Ba Nyan, rather studying with Ba Nyan on weekends in his free time.

 With Ba Nyan's death in 1945, Ngwe Gaing was recognized as Burma's leading artist.
 During a drive to stamp out corruption in the post-independence period, he collaborated with the cartoonist Ba Gyan to produce a series of powerful and effective posters.
 In 1952 he was sent to England for a year, where he painted copies of Burmese antiquities in the Victoria & Albert Museum.
 In 1953, he was given the title Alinga Kyawzwa, the highest title that can be bestowed on an artist in Burma.
 In his private life, Ngwe Gaing was also a well known alchemist and clairvoyant.
 He was an honest, hardworking and unassuming person.